KlaudiaMatysiak/1MP-Matysiak/README.md

 * First Time Visitors Goals
     1. As a First Time Visitor, I want to easly navigate through the web page to find content and understand main purpose of the website.
     2. As a First Time Visitor, I want to check photographer's portfolio.
+    3. As a First Time Visitor, I want to read more about photographer.
 * Returning Visitors Goals
     1. As a Returning Visitor, I want to find price list and packeges.
     2. As a Returning Visitor, I want to contact with photographer to check her availability for my wedding date.